My favourite honeymoon destination – the dreamy and the realistic

 Well!
 We are getting married in a few days time and while our honeymoon is all bottled up (just!), here is my bit on how we found our favourite honeymoon destination.
 So I will join the merry round of marrying and honeymooning people and thank the Reiseeule for her inspiring post and invitation.

-Dream honeymoon destination
+Favourite honeymoon destination

 So, if money were no object: